IAMAl/Readings-in-Computer-Architectures/README.md

 #### 8.1.2.
 Doping

+- "The influence of heavy doping on the emitter efficiency of a bipolar transistor", H.J.J.
+De Man, IEEE Transactions on Electron Devices ( Volume: 18, Issue: 10, October 1971)

 ### 8.2.
 Transistor

 - "The transistor — A new amplifier", Electrical Engineering, vol. 67, no. 8, pp. 740-740, Aug.
 1948